prasannax1/starships/README.md

 ship in the entire Atlas collection.
 This is a deliberate decision as the D-class is meant for first contact missions and so is designed to look very representive of Starfleet and Federation.

+The saucer section has a 32m wide integrated bridge and command section.
+This is followed by the main saucer which is 100m wide and two decks tall.
+The lower section of the saucer has a 32m wide sensor array which also houses the main phasers.

+The secondary hull is fairly minimal and fucntional; the engineering section followed by a small shuttlebay.

+##### Auxillary vehicles

+- Bumblebee class Shuttlepods
+- Type 20 small shuttles